BryanJenksCommunity/FAQ/README.md

 ---

-All questions can be asked and will be retained in [Issues](www.github.com/tallguyjenks/FAQ/issues)
+All questions can be asked and will be retained in this repo's `Issues`